highlight-slm/Draytek-Web-Auto-Configuration/README.md

   - Performing an upgrade and rebooting
 - Router Reboot (immediately, using current configuration)

-Note full data models have been created for the SNMP and Management pages.
+Note: Full data models have been created for the SNMP and Management pages.
 Enabling anyone to contribute further to add the extra settings they need to configure.

 ## Tested Devices